oke-aditya/neural_encryption_networks/docs/templates/neural_enc.md

 We keep a small learning rate around `1e-3`.

-Since there are not many gradients to compute, `batch size` is kept 1.
+Since there are not many gradients to compute, `batch size` is kept dynamic as per tensorflow using `None`.

 Training both Encoder and Decoder Jointly takes around 3-4 mins over CPU and 2 mins over GPU.